 NEW EXHIBITIONS IN 2019 AND 2021

-In October 2019, ARoS presents the next exhibition to emerge from the collaboration with Tate: the sculpture exhibition Objects of Wonder.
+In October 2019, ARoS presents the next exhibition to emerge from the collaboration with Tate: the sculpture exhibition Objects of Wonder - From Pedestal to Interaction.
 The exhibition will showcase the broad spectrum of sculptural practice since the 1960s, tracing the reinvention of sculpture through the use of new materials, the embrace of conceptual strategies, and the changing role of the viewer.
 Including site-specific works, experiments with light, domestic and bodily objects, and sensory works, the exhibition will draw on the richness of practice of British and international artists through the second half of the twentieth century.
 In Denmark it will be curated by Lise Pennington, chief curator, ARoS.

 In 2021, the collaboration culminates with an exhibition of J.M.W.
 Turner, one of the foremost landscape artists of his time and an innovator whose experimental approach to painting continues to enthral audiences today.
 Visitors to ARoS will be treated to an extensive presentation including many of his most celebrated paintings, watercolours, sketches, and archival material.